The case for the Midlands: Historical perspective

 A long and continuous decline

 The decline of broadcasting in the Midlands commenced with a reduced number of commisions at ITV from the late 1980s and the eventual closure of their Birmingham studio complex in 1999 (replaced with a local news gathering operation with no network televsion studios).
-This was compounded by the BBC who mothballed the main Studio 1 at Pebble Mill in 2000 (after a £2.2 million refurbishment just 2 years earlier).
+This was followed by the BBC who mothballed the main Studio 1 at Pebble Mill in 2000 (after a £2.2 million refurbishment just 2 years earlier).

 The BBC moved out of Pebble Mill and into new premises at 'The Mailbox' in Birmingham city centre in 2004 - described as "state of the art" but which does not contain any network television studio space.